The ZBS curriculum is divided into three different levels: Core, Craft, and Master.

 Kids 9-11, Tweens 12-13, Teens 13-18, Young Adults 18-23, Adults 20+

-A Professional-Level class, The ZBS Core introduces you to the ZBS Philosophy and Curriculum and will become the basis on which we recommend your further studies at ZBS.
-Students will be introduced to the various elements of the curriculum: Dramatic Improvisation, Genre-based Text Analysis, Scene Study, On-Camera Auditioning, and in-class and at-home exercises that cultivate individual artistry and presence.
+A Professional-Level class, The ZBS Core introduces you to the ZBS Philosophy and curriculum of “acting for the whole self”, and will become the basis on which we recommend your further studies at ZBS.
+Students will be introduced to the various elements of the curriculum: Genre-based Text Analysis, Scene Study, On-Camera Auditioning, and in-class and at-home exercises that cultivate individual artistry and presence.

 The class is designed over the course of 12-weeks, though the students can actually enter every 2 weeks, as a new area of focus will be introduced.

-The ZBS Craft offers more individualized study in both traditional class and semi-private formats, in one of the following three areas.
+The ZBS Craft offers more individualized study in both traditional class and semi-private formats.
 Pricing is consistent for each class, but the length varies depending on how many students are enrolled.
 These classes are highly tailored for each individual student and focuses on the necessary areas of growth needed to succeed in the Master-Level class.
+Students can expect class formats to include intense scene study and audition technique, centered on developing the actors abilities of personalization and imagination.

-The MASTER class is a 9-13 week course (rates vary based on length) that deepens the foundation laid in the CORE and CRAFT courses with attention to two interrelated elements: the cultivation of individual artistry and presence.
-Now that students have developed a strong understanding of “how to be truthful”, “alive” and “connected” within the context of a number of genres, the attention to each student’s individual strengths and areas of development becomes more specific.
+The MASTER class is a 9-14 week course (rates vary based on length) that deepens the foundation laid in the CORE and CRAFT courses with attention to two interrelated elements: the cultivation of individual artistry and presence.
+Now that students have developed a strong understanding of how to be truthful, alive, and connected within the context of a number of genres, the attention to each student’s individual strengths and areas of development becomes more specific.
 Scene Study is also woven as a thread throughout the session, allowing for continued work on in-depth character development, though auditioning for film and television is the primary focus.